himanshuo/life-of-learning/articles/networks/lecture_9.md

 TCP/IP uses 16 bit port numbers.
 Thus you have 65536 different port numbers possible.
 This means that you can have a total of 65536 processes running to send your segment to.

 *well known port numbers*
-0 - 2023 port numbers are reserved.
+0 - 1023 port numbers are reserved.
 * 0-1023: well defined (HTTP).
 These are system ports.
 * 1024-49151: register region port numbers.
+These ports are registered by OS.
 These are user ports.
+Can be used by everyone. **RECORDED BY OS**

 The last region of port numbers can be custom.
 These are called dynamic/private ports.
 The region is 49152-65535.